Galzai/MK32/README.md

 In order to define your keyboard:
 - Modify keboard_config.h for your desired keyboard size, features, etc.
 - modify matrix.c for your gpio layout
-- Modify keymap.c for your desired layouts.
+- Modify keymap.c for your desired layouts and macros.

 ### For split keyboards:
 - When uploading code to main board, make sure MASTER and SPLIT_MASTER are defined in keyboard_config.h.